carlosbornes/CRISP/docs/index.rst

     .. grid-item-card::  Developer Guide
       :margin: 0 3 0 0

-      How to contribute to check_package.
+      How to contribute to CRISP.

       .. button-link:: ./developer_guide.html
          :color: primary